Attil: Post-1967

 Since the Six-Day War in 1967, Attil has been under Israeli occupation.

 Population

 Attil had a population of 9,038 in the 2007 census by the Palestinian Central Bureau of Statistics.
 The majority of its people are expatriates living in Jordan, various states in the Persian Gulf, the United States, Europe, and other parts of the world.
+By 2017, the population had increased to 10,367.